songchaow/proposal-of-plugin-manager/Design and Implementation.md

 Currently MuseScore uses `QList<PluginDescription> PluginManager::_pluginList` to maintain local plugins.
 When MuseScore launches, it fills this QList with contents from `plugins.xml`, and loads and registers plugins that are marked to load.

-For plugin packages, following classes are added:
+For plugins from store, following classes are added:

 ```c++
 struct PluginPackageMeta;